Scattercatt/MandelbrotRevamped/readme.md

 To render a julia fractal, first render a preview into the top main window.
 Once completed, **Click** anywhere on the top window to automatically render the corresponding julia set of the point you clicked.
 Sometimes, you will want to change a palette, iterations, color division mark, or any other propety of the fractal without having to click on the exact spot again.
 To do this, click the **Julia Preview** button.

+Remember that the main fractal and julia fractal are seperate "cameras".
+You can change which one you are controlling with the "Control main" and "Control julia" radio buttons.

 If you want your images to have more detail, the radio buttons **1x 4x 16x** adjust this.
 1x is the basic calculation method; just take every point in the window and iterate accordingly.
 4x and 16x use subdividing and averaging, rendering a sharper, higher quality image.
 However, this comes at the cost of computation time.
 As the numbers imply, 4x is *4 times* and 16x is ***16 times*** as many pixels calulated, so it gets pretty slow pretty quick.